 5. You Get Personal Support and Honest Advice

 Not every case is the same.
 A good lawyer doesn’t treat you like a number.
 They listen to your story and tell you the truth — not what you want to hear, but what you need to know.
+This empowers you to navigate the process with confidence, and ensures that the magistrate deciding your matter is made aware of the particular factors that are most relevant in your case.

 6. They Understand the Latest Law Changes